Increasing the Utility of Synthetic Images through Chamfer Guidance: Related work

 \section{Related work}

 While most modern text-to-image diffusion models utilize classifier-free guidance~\citep{ho2022classifier}, there has been increasing exploration of alternative guidance methods to further improve the sampling process.
 A subset of works focus on improving image quality with methods including modifications to classifier-free guidance to reduce over-saturation, such as Adaptive Projected Guidance (APG)~\citep{sadat2024eliminatingoversaturationartifactshigh}, utilization of blurring~\citep{hong2023improving,hong2024smoothed} or perturbations~\citep{ahn2024self}, and employment of a smaller, less-trained version of the model for guidance~\citep{karras2024guiding}.
-Other works explore guidance methods to improve the diversity of generated images, \eg~Condition-Annealed Diffusion Sampler (CADS)~\cite{sadat2023cads} anneals the conditioning signal by incorporating scheduled, monotonically decreasing Gaussian noise into the conditioning vector during the diffusion chain to increase diversity of the generated samples, or c-VSG, which guides the denoising process to increase the diversity of a sample compared to images previously generated with the same prompt~\citep{hemmat2024improving}.
+Other works explore guidance methods to improve the diversity of generated images, \eg~Condition-Annealed Diffusion Sampler (CADS)~\cite{sadat2023cads} anneals the conditioning signal by incorporating scheduled, monotonically decreasing Gaussian noise into the conditioning vector during the diffusion chain to increase diversity of the generated samples, while Limited Interval guidance~\citep{kynkaanniemi2024applying} removes the conditioning signal in a certain interval to improve ungrounded diversity.
+Particle Guidance~\citep{corso2024particle} overcomes the common assumption of independent samples in a batched generation, and proposes an extension of sampling where a joint-particle time-evolving potential enforces diversity. c-VSG, which guides the denoising process to increase the diversity of a sample compared to images previously generated with the same prompt~\citep{hemmat2024improving}.
 Still other works focus on safety-related guidance by \textit{reducing} harmful representations, such as using classifier guidance to guide generations away from inappropriate content~\cite{brack2023mitigating,schramowski2023safe} or ``forgetting'' concepts by zeroing out their cross-attention scores~\citep{zhang2023forget}.
 However, these methods tend to focus on generation quality/diversity/safety as ends in themselves, rather than as means to increasing a synthetic image corpus' \textit{utility} in training downstream models.

 Other recent works have begun to explore use of guidance methods to augment real image training datasets with synthetic samples for use in downstream tasks, such as using the loss and entropy of the downstream classifer to guide the synthetic image generator~\citep{hemmat2023feedbackguided}, promoting sample diversity to supplement small-scale datasets~\citep{zhang2023expanding}, and leveraging textual inversion ~\citep{gal2022imageworthwordpersonalizing} to generate images for the use of long-tail image classification~\citep{shin2023fill}.
 There has also been increasing study into the use of guidance to help in model self-improvement, such as using generated samples as negative guidance to avoid mode collapse/degradation~\citep{alemohammad2024self}.
 Our work complements these methods by utilizing features from a small set of real images in the guidance process to improve the utility of generated samples.